Obama says U.S. to keep 'going after' al Qaeda-linked groups in Africa

 Speaking at a news conference, Obama said the United States was justified in seizing a senior al Qaeda figure in Tripoli and whisking him out of the country, and he made clear that it likely would not be the last operation of its kind.

 "Where you've got active plots and active networks, we're going to go after them," Obama said.
-"We're not going to farm out our defence."
+"We're not going to farm out our defense."

 Nazih al-Ragye, better known by the cover name Abu Anas al-Liby, is being held aboard a U.S. Navy ship in the Mediterranean Sea where he was questioned by an elite American interrogation team.